theo546/pac/README.md

 ## Change log
 1.0.5 big update! changed form of 'pac help', optimized a little bit the code(with function)
-    - added version of aur package for future update system for aur!
+    - added version of aur package for future update system for aur!<br>
 1.0.4_8 auto delete folder that end with pacAUR in the temp folder<br>
 1.0.4_7 fixed the db script for aur<br>
 1.0.4_6 removed the echo of the checksum after an update<br>